Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Numerical Experiments

-We summarize the short-term test errors and long-term KL divergence for the system state $u$ in Table~\ref{tab:KSE_resolution}.
+We summarize the short-term test errors and long-term forward KL divergence for the system state $u$ in Table~\ref{tab:KSE_resolution}.
 The Test Error (I) and Long-Term $D_{\textrm{KL}}$ (I) are based on the test data of same resolution $dx=1/1024$ and $dt=0.05$, and the Test Error (II) and Long-Term $D_{\textrm{KL}}$ (II) is based on a resolution setting the same as the one of each train data.
 By comparing these test errors for trained models on different resolutions, it can be seen that the test error stays at the same order of magnitude when testing on a finer resolution in both space and time, confirming the resolution-invariance property of the trained models.
 In addition, all trained models lead to stable long-term simulations, which is mainly due to the high wavenumber filtering at each time step of evaluating the neural dynamical operator.
 More importantly, the stable long-term simulations of the trained models demonstrate small errors in KL divergence of the system state $u$, indicating a good quantitative agreement for the long-term prediction of the system state with the initial conditions from the test data.
-It should be noted that the long-term simulation results could still be inaccurate if the models are solely trained with short-term trajectory data.
-For instance, the relatively large Long-Term $D_{\textrm{KL}}$ (II) in the bottom row of Table~\ref{tab:KSE_resolution} indicates a less satisfactory long-term prediction performance.
+The visualization of $D_\textrm{KL}$ (I) is shown in the first plot of Fig.~\ref{fig:KSE_PDFACF}.
+It can be observed that the probability density functions (PDFs) obtained from models trained with the three different resolutions are very similar.

+The Long-Term $D_{\textrm{KL}}$ (I) and (II) listed in the Table~\ref{tab:KSE_resolution} are the forward KL divergence.
+The corresponding reverse KL divergence for each resolution have also been calculated.
+The reverse Long-Term $D_{\textrm{KL}}$ (I) are 3.5586e-03, 6.2831e-03, 8.4653e-03 and reverse Long-Term $D_{\textrm{KL}}$ (II) are 3.3100e-03, 4.9920e-03, 1.6984e-03.

 To facilitate a more detailed comparison between the short-term simulations of the true system and the modeled ones, we present the solution profiles $u$ in Fig.~\ref{fig:KSE_profile} for $20$ time units with three initial conditions (i.e., $t_0=4000, 4500, 4900$) sampled from the test data.
 Each row corresponds to a different test initial condition, and each model corresponds to a resolution setting with the same index in Table~\ref{tab:KSE_resolution}.
 The trained models are tested with a finer resolution $dx=22/1024$ and $dt=0.25$.
 We can see that the solution profiles of the trained model at various times all have a good agreement with the true solution profiles, with only some small deviation at a few regions.
 The results in Figs.~\ref{fig:KSE_pcolor} and~\ref{fig:KSE_profile} confirm that the trained neural dynamical operator has resolution-invariance in both space and time and also generalizes well to initial conditions from the test data.